 This wear causes vibrations and noise upon braking.
 Brake dust, a byproduct of pad wear also adds to the noise and creates a gritty rotor surface.

-You’ll also see the check brake system warning in your F150 if the brake pads and calipers are damaged.
+You’ll also see the check brake system ford f150 warning if the brake pads and calipers are damaged.

 3. Improperly Seated Brake Calipers